SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   - Suitable for ...
     - large tables requiring consistent sorted content
     - tables frequently accessed both by index and in sequence
-  - Access is fast by index, primary table key (always optimized), secondary table key (also optimized)
+  - Access is fast by index, primary table key (always optimized; also optimized for an incomplete, left-aligned and gap-free primary table key specification), secondary table key (also optimized)

 - Hashed tables:
   - Suitable for ...